MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 You can set the following general settings:

-- **Show Desktop Previews** lets you see a preview of a desktop in the Connection Center before you connect to it.
+- **Show desktop previews** lets you see a preview of a desktop in the Connection Center before you connect to it.
 This setting is enabled by default.
-- **Pinch to Zoom remote session** lets you use pinch-to-zoom gestures.
+- **Pinch to zoom remote session** lets you use pinch-to-zoom gestures.
 If the app you're using through Remote Desktop supports multi-touch (introduced in Windows 8), disable this feature.
 - Enable **Use scancode input when available** if your remote app doesn't respond properly to keyboard input sent as scancode.
 Input is sent as unicode when disabled.
 - **Help improve Remote Desktop** sends anonymous data to Microsoft.
 We use this data to improve the client.
 You can learn more about how we treat this anonymous, private data, in the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).
 This setting is enabled by default.